South Carolina CPA Requirements | Exam and License Requirements to Become a CPA [Updated for 2026]

 South Carolina CPA License Renewal Requirements

-South Carolina CPA license holders must renew their licenses annually, with the cycle running from February 1 to January 31 every year.
+South Carolina CPA license holders must renew their licenses annually, with the cycle running from Feb.
+1 to Jan.
+31 every year.
 The board will send periodic reminder emails to renew licenses, and you must meet the Continuing Professional Education (CPE) requirements.
 The renewal fee is $80.
-If you cannot renew your license in the stipulated time, you must reach out to the board and obtain special consideration before January 31.
+If you cannot renew your license within the stipulated time, you must contact the board and request special consideration before Jan.
+31.

 South Carolina CPA Continuing Education Requirements